Accredited CBT Therapist & Supervisor and Accredited EMDR Therapist.

-I am a Cognitive Behavioural Therapist and EMDR practitioner with 25 years of working in the field of mental health.
+I am an accredited Cognitive Behavioural Therapist and accredited EMDR practitioner with 25 years of working in the field of mental health.

 CBT and EMDR are evidence based therapies recommended by National Institute for Health and Care Excellence (NICE) for the treatment of anxiety and depression.

 CBT is the recommended treatment for depression and anxiety by the National Institute for Health and Care Excellence (NICE) .
 This approach is a collaborative partnership between therapist and client and the ultimate aim is to enable the client to become his or her own therapist.

 The process would start with an initial assessment, where I would try to get a thorough understanding of the problem- how it developed and what is keeping the problem going now.